FL v. Susan Lorincz: Knocking Neighbor Shooting Trial

 “During the call…Lorincz advised that three juveniles who live across the street were outside her door, yelling at her.
 After being advised that deputies were en route to the location, that call ended.”

-Minutes later, deputes in route received multiple calls reporting shots heard in the area.
+Minutes later, deputies in route received multiple calls reporting shots heard in the area.
 Lorincz also called 911 again and “advised a female tried to break down her door while yelling and that she shot through the door.”

 DAILY TRIAL UPDATES